A Foundation Language-Image Model of the Retina (FLAIR): Encoding Expert Knowledge in Text Supervision: Experimental setting

 \textbf{\textit{Domain shift}}.
 We used three datasets, consisting of the main fundus image analysis tasks, for testing.
 Specifically, these are removed from the training data, and are: The \textbf{MESSIDOR} dataset for the task of diabetic retinopathy grading, the \textbf{REFUGE} dataset for glaucoma detection, and the \textbf{FIVES} dataset for the classification of heterogeneous diseases.

 \textbf{\textit{Unseen categories}}.
-To evaluate the zero-shot generalization and transferability of our method to novel diseases, we selected four categories and removed them from the training data: retinitis pigmentosa (RP), macular hole (MHL), cataract (CAT) and pathologic myopia (MYA) (see Supplementary Material, Figure \ref{fig:incremental_images}, for the visualization of these conditions).
+To evaluate the zero-shot generalization and transferability of our method to novel diseases, we selected four categories and removed them from the training data: retinitis pigmentosa (RP), macular hole (MHL), cataract (CAT) and pathologic myopia (MYA) (see Appendix, Figure \ref{fig:incremental_images}, for the visualization of these conditions).
 Thus, two subsets are created: \textbf{20x3}, which contains 20 samples for normal, RP, and MHL retrieved from the 1000x39 dataset, and \textbf{ODIR200x3}, which contains 200 images for normal, CAT, and MYA retrieved from the ODIR-5K dataset.
 It is worth mentioning that any sample corresponding to the novel categories was not used during the training of the foundation model.
+We also evaluated the proposed foundation model in an unseen task and dataset: five-class myopic maculopathy grading, using \textbf{MMAC-A} dataset \citep{mmac}.
+We only employed samples from clinical center A and kept the challenge validation partition for testing.
 Table \ref{datasets_validation} provides a summary of the main datasets used for evaluation.

 \textbf{\textit{Generalization after adaptation}}.
 We used several additional datasets to evaluate the generalization performance of the foundation model after tuning.
-In particular, we used \textbf{ACRIMA} for glaucoma detection, \textbf{DeepDRiD} for diabetic retinopathy grading, and the \textbf{RP-MHL-2} and \textbf{CAT-MYA-2} subsets for the novel categories.
-A detailed description of these additional subsets is presented in Supplementary Materials, Section \ref{sec:supMaterials} and Table \ref{datasets_validation_supplemental}.
+The datasets employed for domain generalization after adaptation consist of samples that were not employed during the pre-training of FLAIR, nor during its adaptation.
+We replicate the same tasks in adaptation, but using samples from different datasets and centers.
+In particular, we used \textbf{ACRIMA} for glaucoma detection, \textbf{DeepDRiD} for diabetic retinopathy grading, and \textbf{MMAC-B}, \textit{i.e.} samples from center B, for myopic maculopathy grading, and the \textbf{RP-MHL-2} and \textbf{CAT-MYA-2} subsets for the novel categories.
+A detailed description of these additional subsets is presented in Appendix \ref{sec:supMaterials} and Table \ref{datasets_validation_supplemental}.